easy-http/guzzle-layer/README.md

 <a href="https://scrutinizer-ci.com/g/easy-http/guzzle-layer/?branch=master"><img src="https://scrutinizer-ci.com/g/easy-http/guzzle-layer/badges/coverage.png?b=master" alt="Code Coverage"></a>
 </p>

-This is an HTTP layer for Symfony Client.
+This is an HTTP layer for Guzzle Client.
 For more layers see [Easy Http](https://github.com/easy-http).

-This library supports the following versions of Symfony Http Client.
+This library supports the following versions of Guzzle Http Client.

-- Symfony v5.1
+- Guzzle v7.0

 You can download this project as follows.